rlieberthal/PRIDIT/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache 2.0 License](LICENSE).
 You are free to use, modify, and distribute the code in accordance with the terms of the license.

 ---